Resources – Everett, WA

 IN CASE OF EMERGENCY CALL 911

 CLEAR is Washington state’s publicly funded legal aid program.
 CLEAR provides free legal assistance and representation to those who qualify on the basis of income.
 To learn more, visit the Northwest Justice Project.
 You can also visit the CLEAR website for legal education materials and tools.
 1-888-201-1012.

 Snohomish County Legal Services

 Free legal aid program serving Snohomish County residents experiencing poverty.
 1-888-201-1014.
-To learn more, visit the Snohomish Country Legal Services Website.
+To learn more, visit Snohomish Country Legal Services.

 All documents are available in alternate formats for accessibility upon request.